Environmental movement in Australia: Response to endangered species

 The thylacine, hunted to extinction in the wild by 1930, sparked public concern for other Australian mammals.

 In 1908, the Victorian Naturalists Society and the Wilsons Promontory management committee were involved in advocating for the preservation of the thylacine, a species being hunted to extinction in Tasmania.
 Members of that group went on to establish Healesville Sanctuary.
 The environmental movement became mainstream with public outcry following extensive culling of koalas.
 Between 1915 and 1927, nearly 4 million koalas were killed, with the largest cullings occurring in Queensland.
-By 1924 koalas had officially become extinct in South Australia and endangered elsewhere.
+By 1924, koalas had officially become extinct in South Australia and endangered elsewhere.
 In response to the threat of extinction, Lone Pine Koala Sanctuary was opened.

 Native fauna advisory committees began to be established to address the concern of rapidly dwindling populations of a number of mammal species.
 In 1928, the Tasmanian Advisory Committee for Native Fauna had recommended a reserve to protect any remaining thylacines, with potential sites of suitable habitat including the Arthur-Pieman area of western Tasmania.
 This was also the beginning of a Tasmanian wilderness movement.

-While the movement was too little, too late to save the thylacine from extinction, with the last thylacine dying in captivity in 1936, other species were saved with official protection orders.
+While the movement was started too late to save the thylacine from extinction, with the last thylacine dying in captivity in 1936, other species were saved with official protection orders.
 The koala was declared a protected species in all states in 1937.
 The Tasmanian devil, another iconic species hunted to the brink of extinction, was protected in 1941.

 Landcare movement

 While threats to iconic species stimulated the public to act, the conservation movement took some time to grow.
 Vast areas of Australia were set aside as crown land; however, these were seen as areas of potential development and land use rather than for conservation.
 Private land use was in general insensitive to native wildlife.

-The landcare movement in Australia was begun by farmers and has its roots in the 1960s to combat the growing problems of soil erosion and soil salinity which were having an increasing impact in Australia but later also embraced benefits of native biodiversity.
+The landcare movement in Australia was begun by farmers and has its roots in the 1960s to combat the growing problems of soil erosion and soil salinity which were having an increasing impact in Australia.

+The movement later embraced benefits of native biodiversity.
 Groups of volunteers were formed for projects which promoted revegetation and better resource management.
 Many of these projects were funded by community groups such as the Returned Services Leagues and Rotary International, or official government programs, such as Land for Wildlife in Victoria or protection of remnant native vegetation through trusts and covenants.
 Having started locally, the landcare movement gained a national voice in the late 1980s with the foundation of Landcare and later Landcare Australia.
 Despite increasing awareness of greater environmental issues, however, a growing conflict was occurring between conservationists and farmers.